Warflop/FireShodanMap/README.md

 # FireShodanMap
 FireShodanMap is a Realtime map that integrates [Firebase](https://firebase.google.com/) and [Shodan](https://www.shodan.io).
-A search is done using Shodan searching vulnerable devices and they are showed on the map for analysis.
+A search is carried out using Shodan searching vulnerable devices and they are showed on the map for analysis.
 All data updated in Firebase are Realtime.

 ![ScreenShot](https://raw.githubusercontent.com/Warflop/FireShodanMap/master/screenshot.png)